criticalstack/e2d/README.md

 > Make voting-member promotion fully automatic: Once a learner catches up to leader’s logs, a cluster can automatically promote the learner. etcd requires certain thresholds to be defined by the user, and once the requirements are satisfied, learner promotes itself to a voting member.
 From a user’s perspective, “member add” command would work the same way as today but with greater safety provided by learner feature.

 Since we want to implement this feature as safely and reliably as possible, we are waiting for this confluence of features to become stable before finally implementing scaling into e2d.

+<a name="faq-fn-1">[1]</a> Only potentially, because the maximum is currently set to allow only 1 learner.
+There is a concern that too many learners could have a negative impact on the leader which is discussed briefly [here](https://github.com/etcd-io/etcd/issues/11401).
+It is also worth noting that other features may also fulfill the same need like some kind of follower replication: [etcd#11357](https://github.com/etcd-io/etcd/issues/11357).